KelvinChukwu/resume_maker/README.md

 # resume_maker
-Inspired by Otta's excellent resume builder, whose only drawback is its insistence on watermarking the resume with "created with otta".
-Anyway, the formatting seems a lot like a grid based webpage so I think I might be able to do something here?
-Wish me luck!
+Inspired by Otta's excellent resume builder, which I would like to make a few tweaks to, but cannot since it is automatically generated and I can only control the text.
+The formatting seems a lot like a grid based website so here's my attempt at making my resume using a format that works for me that I have more control over.